payton-burr/payton-burr/README.md

 I'm Payton, a developer from Salt Lake City, Utah.

 💡 I'm passionate about learning new technologies and continuously growing.\
-🎯 My goal is to become a Software Engineer.\
 📚 Currently learning [React](https://reactjs.org)\
 🎧 I'm also an audio enthusiast.